prismicio/prismic-gatsby/docs/migrating-from-v2-to-v3.md

 ### Update React version

-Previewing Prismic documents before publishing requires React hooks.
+Previewing Prismic documents before publishing requires [React hooks][react-hooks].
 If you project is not already on a release of React that includes hooks, upgrade your version of `react` and `react-dom`.

 ```js
 // package.json